localstack/docs/content/en/user-guide/aws/batch/index.md

 }
 ```

 ### Create the compute environment

-Using the role ARN above (`arn:aws:iam::000000000000:role/myrole`), create the compute environment
+You can use the [`CreateComputeEnvironment`](https://docs.aws.amazon.com/cli/latest/reference/batch/create-compute-environment.html) API to create a compute environment.
+Run the following command using the role ARN above (`arn:aws:iam::000000000000:role/myrole`), to create the compute environment:

 {{< command >}}
 $ awslocal batch create-compute-environment \